Find Affordable College Courses

 $3,195 Average Tuition & Fees

 Our analysis found Metropolitan Community College to be the best value school for health and medical administrative services students who want to pursue a degree in Nebraska.
-MCC is a fairly large public school located in the city of Omaha.
+MCC is a large public school located in the large city of Omaha.

 The average tuition and fees for an in-state undergraduate at MCC are $3,195 a year.
 After completing their degree, health and medical administrative services graduates from MCC carry an average student debtload of $12,667.